vsbetin/PowerPointAddIn/README.md

 # PowerPointAddIn
-AddIn for Bibles in PowerPoint
+AddIn for Bible in PowerPoint

-Also you can use Bible translations in json in Bibles and Bibles.min folders<br/>
+Also you can use Bible in json in Bibles and Bibles.min folders<br/>
 List of translations: <br/>
 -ASV<br/>
 -NIV<br/>